-Jamaica Hospital’s newly opened state-of-the-art Sleep Center is a 4-bed center that features comfortable, homelike rooms with sound proof walls for total privacy.
-Furnished with a queen size bed, a flat screen television, and a DVD player, each room provides patients with a comfortable testing environment.
+Jamaica Hospital Medical Center’s state-of-the-art Sleep Center is a 4-bed unit that features comfortable, homelike rooms with sound proof walls for total privacy.
+Furnished with a queen size bed and flat screen television, each room provides patients with a comfortable testing environment.

 Conditions we Treat